+III.
 OUTCOME OF THE ASSIGNMENT

-The National Gender Consultant (NGC), will work under the overall guidance of the Lead International Consultant and UNDP's Environment, Climate Change and Energy Cluster Lead and under the leadership of International Environmental and Social Safeguards Consultant (IESSC).
-The NGC will provide technical support to the Full Proposal development and will ensure full compliance with UNDP's and the Adaptation Fund's standards.
+The National Environmental and Social Safeguards Consultant (NESSC), under the leadership of International Environmental and Social Safeguards Consultant (IESSC), will provide technical support to the Project Proposal development, by ensuring a full compliance with UNDP's Social and Environmental Standards (SES) and the relevant standards of the Adaptation Fund.

+IV.
 SCOPE OF WORK AND EXPECTED OUTPUTS

-Therefore, the NGC is responsible for the expected outputs and deliverables, as outlined below:
+Therefore, the NESSC is responsible for the expected outputs and deliverables, as outlined below: